NathanielWroblewski/helloblock/README.md

-# Helloblock
+# HelloBlock

-TODO: Write a gem description
+Fluent ruby wrapper for the [HelloBlock](http://www.helloblock.io) API.
+For a simple, non-fluent wrapper, see [helloblock-ruby](http://github.com/nathanielwroblewski/helloblock-ruby).

 ## Installation